Basketball moves

-Basketball moves are generally individual actions used by players in basketball to pass by defenders to gain access to the basket or to get a clean pass to a teammate to score.
+Basketball moves are generally individual actions used by players in basketball to pass by defenders to gain access to the basket or to get a pass to a teammate to score.

 Dribble

 Dribbling is bouncing the ball continuously with one hand at a time without holding the ball.
 Dribbling is necessary in order to take steps while possessing the ball.
-Once a player picks up their dribble (stops it by holding the ball), they may not dribble again until they pass, shoot, or otherwise lose possession of the ball and the ball touches a different player or the rim or backboard.

 Crossover

 In a crossover, the ball handler changes the ball from one hand to the other using a single dribble.
-The crossover is a fundamental dribbling technique in basketball used to keep the ball in the hand farthest from the defender (preventing a steal) while maintaining a desired speed and orientation on the court.
-It is very efficient when executing a drive - a player can cross over to get around a defender and drive to the basket.
+The crossover is a common dribbling move and is used when changing direction.
 A crossover functions best when the ball handler looks and acts like they are headed in one direction, before crossing over to the other direction.
 This can often be achieved by a simple head fake, or a step in that intended direction.
-Some of the players famous for their crossover dribble include Allen Iverson, Tim Hardaway, Jamal Crawford, Stephen Curry, and Kyrie Irving.
+Lean with the step in the intended direction to get the defense to move.

 Between the legs

 This is a commonly used variation of the crossover in which the ball-handler bounces the ball off of the floor between their legs and catches it with the other hand on the opposite side of their body.
-It is used as a safer way to cross over while directly facing a defender, but requires more slowing of forward momentum than the normal crossover dribble.
+It is used as a safer way to cross over while directly facing a defender, but requires more slowing of forward momentum than the normal crossover dribble, as it requires more precise timing and execution.

 Behind-the-back dribble

-This advanced form of crossover involves the ball-handler bouncing the ball off of the floor behind their feet and catching it with the other hand, usually while their feet are no more than shoulder-width apart.
-If there are no defensive players around the ball handler except one directly facing them, and that defender does not expect this type of dribble, it can be an even safer way of crossing over compared to a between-the-legs.
-In all other cases, it is generally a dangerous move that can result in the ball bouncing off of the dribbler's feet or a steal.
+The behind-the-back dribble consists of moving the ball from one hand to the other hand by bouncing it behind one's back.
+This dribble is frequently used when a basic crossover dribble could be stolen.

-This dribble is a especially useful when the offensive player is close to their defender and needs to change dribble hands, but doesn't have space to use a regular crossover.
+This dribble is especially useful when the offensive player is close to a defender and needs to switch the ball to the opposite hand, but does not have room to use a regular crossover.